chindit/dadaindexer/README.md

 This command also supports these two optionals arguments:
 * `--simulate` : simulate indexation and do not save anything in database
 * `--keep-duplicates` : detect duplicate files but do *not* move them in `duplicates`directory
+* `--check-duplicates` : calculate checksum of indexed files for fine detection of possible duplicates.

+***NOTE*** Argument `--keep-duplicates` will only be taken in consideration if `--check-duplicates` parameter is given or activated in configuration.
+Otherwise, `--keep-duplicates` argument will simply be ignored.

 ### Check-filetype
 This command just check if input file has the correct extension and require a `-f` argument pointing to a valid file.